Bowie vs Eastside Early College High: A vs D in Austin ISD (2025 TEA)

 Bowie High: Southwest Austin’s Academic Powerhouse

 Bowie is one of the crown jewels of Austin ISD.
 The campus sits in the southwest Austin corridor along MoPac, drawing from well established neighborhoods where property values have remained strong through every market cycle.
 The academic programs are comprehensive: deep AP course offerings, competitive UIL academics, state level fine arts programs, and athletics that regularly produce division one college athletes.
-With 2,876 students, Bowie has the scale to offer specialized programs that smaller campuses simply cannot match.
+With roughly 2,870 students, Bowie has the scale to offer specialized programs that smaller campuses simply cannot match.

 Eastside Early College: A Different Model for a Different Community

 Eastside Early College is not a traditional comprehensive high school.
 The campus focuses on giving students the opportunity to earn college credits through partnerships with Austin Community College, and for many students in the zone, this pathway represents the most direct route to a degree.
-The school is smaller at 657 students, and the campus culture is built around that early college mission.
+The school is smaller at roughly 584 students, and the campus culture is built around that early college mission.

 The Neighborhoods